mmesh/docs/docs/platform/monitoring/overview.md

 ---
-title: Monitoring
+title: "Monitoring"
-description: mmesh has been designed to be simple, enjoyable and easy-to-use, and monitors the nodes out-of-the-box, with no configuration required.
+description: "mmesh has been designed to be simple, enjoyable and easy-to-use, and monitors the nodes out-of-the-box, with no configuration required."
 ---

 # Monitoring